-According to the Guidance on IRs & CSA, Section R.7.7.6.3, either the in vivo mammalian alkaline comet assay ("in vivo comet assay", OECD TG 489) or the transgenic rodent somatic and germ cell gene mutation assay ("TGR assay", OECD TG 488) are suitable to follow up a positive in vitro result on gene mutation.

-- As explained above, under request 1, in the dossier there is no adequate information from an in vitro chromosomal aberration study in mammalian cells or an in vitro micronucleus study, according to the requirements of Section 8.4.2., Annex VIII to REACH. - Therefore, by this decision, ECHA also requests an in vitro micronucleus study, which may raise a concern for chromosomal aberration in the case of positive results. - 43 If there is also a concern for chromosomal aberration, the comet assay can be combined with an in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) in a single study (see OECD TG 489 paragraph 33; OECD TG 474 paragraph 37c; Guidance on IRs & CSA, Section R.7.7.6.3.).
+- According to the ECHA Guidance Chapter R.7a, Section R.7.7.6.3, either the in vivo mammalian alkaline comet assay ("in vivo comet assay", OECD TG 489) or the transgenic rodent somatic and germ cell gene mutation assay ("TGR assay", OECD TG 488) are suitable to follow up a positive in vitro result on gene mutation. - As explained above, under request 1, there is no adequate information in the dossier from an in vitro mammalian chromosomal aberration study or in vitro mammalian micronucleus study, according to the requirements of Annex VIII, Section 8.4.2.
+In addition, the OECD TG 474 study (2014) with the Substance provided in the dossier is not considered reliable. - Therefore, by this decision, ECHA also requests an in vitro micronucleus study, which may raise a concern for chromosomal aberration in the case of positive results. - 30 If there is also a concern for chromosomal aberration, the comet assay can be combined with an in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) in a single study (see OECD TG 489 paragraph 33; OECD TG 474 paragraph 37c; Guidance on IRs & CSA, Section R.7.7.6.3).
 While the in vivo comet assay can detect primary DNA damage that may lead to gene mutations and/or structural chromosomal aberrations, the MN test can detect both structural chromosomal aberrations (clastogenicity) and numerical chromosomal aberrations (aneuploidy).
-A combined study will thus address both the identified concerns for chromosomal aberration as well as gene mutation. - The combined study, together with the results of the in vitro mutagenicity studies, can be used to make definitive conclusions about the mechanism(s) inducing in vivo mutagenicity and lack thereof.
+A combined study will thus address both the identified concerns for chromosomal aberration as well as gene mutation.

+- The combined study, together with the results of the in vitro mutagenicity studies, can be used to make definitive conclusions about the mechanism(s) inducing in vivo mutagenicity and lack thereof.
 Furthermore, the combined study can help reduce the number of tests performed and the number of animals used while addressing (structural and numerical) chromosomal aberrations as well as gene mutations. - Therefore, you must wait for the results of the in vitro test requested under request 1 and, depending on these results, conduct either a) the TGR assay or in vivo comet assay if the test results of request 1 are negative; or b) an in vivo comet assay combined with the MN test if the test results of request 1 are positive.
-The deadline set in this decision allows for sequential testing.
+The deadline set in this decision allows for sequential testing. - In the comments to the draft decision, you agree to perform the requested study.

 2.4.
-Study design
+Specification of the study design